Leather Archives & Museum

 © 2017 Leather Archives & Museum

-The origins of the Women’s Leather History Project (WLHP) began in 2006.
-The Leather Archives & Museum announced that fundraising specifically to bring Dr. Alex Warner to curate and create a traveling exhibit to highlight women’s leather history.
+Donations to the WLHP fund are used for projects related to the collection and exhibition of women’s leather history.
+Projects funded by the WLHP include bringing in Dr. Alex Warner to curate and create a traveling exhibit to highlight women’s leather history.
 Drawing on five years of her doctoral dissertation research and experience, Dr. Warner’s first traveling exhibit included panels on leatherwomen’s literature, art and clubs as well as the national titles and awards for leatherwomen.

 I was excited that we were both literally and figuratively making room for Leatherwomen’s history in the LA&M. It was out of this line of thinking that “A Room of Her Own” emerged, building on Virginia Woolf’s 1929 feminist text that argues for women’s need for space to think and create.